dikortis/LetsTalkETC/Episodes/Episode_2.md

  well I'm glad
-really good especially for exchanges who you know I have to who are securing like a huge amount of ether or UTC have to be able to update securely
+really good especially for exchanges who you know I have to who are securing like a huge amount of ethereum ETC have to be able to update securely

 **Carlo Vicari:**
- yeah
+ yes
-very true um I got a chance to speak to some of the people from exchanges over at KOIN agenda and they expressed a lot of that same sentiment about not necessarily whether it's contentious are not contentious it's just a pain in the neck for them all together whether whether it was all agreed upon or not so that's that's very true very true um so also there was also another thing from the recent news letter was an article from Rocky uh from by rocky from Krypto hustle I don't know if you got a chance to see that Christian or what was going on with that article
+very true um I got a chance to speak to some of the people from exchanges over at COIN agenda and they expressed a lot of that same sentiment about not necessarily whether it's contentious are not contentious it's just a pain in the neck for them all together whether whether it was all agreed upon or not so that's very true so also there was also another thing from the recent news letter was an article from Rocky from by rocky from Krypto hustle I don't know if you got a chance to see that Christian or what was going on with that article

 **Christian Seberino:**
- oh yes
+ yes

 **Carlo Vicari:**
  for anybody